GeminiDRSoftware/IRAF_VM_tutorial/source/login.rst

       If your mouse pointer stops working, press the left *command* key to toggle off mouse/keyboard capture by the VM window.

+* Note the password shown in the banner in the console window.

 * Minimize the console window, which is only used for controlling the VM and not for processing data.
 The VM has no graphical desktop enviroment and graphics are instead displayed to the host desktop using ssh and XQuartz.

 * Log in remotely to the VM from one or more terminal window(s).

-  - Open a Terminal window (eg. by going to ``Launchpad`` in the tray at the bottom of the screen, typing *term* in the search box and pressing the Terminal icon).
+  - Open a Terminal window (eg. by typing *term* in the ``Launchpad`` search box and pressing the Terminal icon).

   ..
 TO DO

-  - Log in to the following fixed IP address with X11 forwarding, using the password "TBC":
+  - Log in to the following fixed IP address with X11 forwarding, using the password noted above:

     .. code-block:: none